Ahhi's works are created by combining patterns he calls “cells,” which truly resemble living cells.

-This time, at his solo exhibition at Whitestone Ginza New Building (2024/11/1~11/23), a collaboration model between Mr. Ahhi and L4K3 was also displayed.
+At the solo exhibition held at Whitestone Ginza New Gallery, a collaboration model by Ahhi and L4K3 was exhibited.

 Filter